NERV-DAO/documentation/NERV by-laws.md

 Impact
 </p>

-I.Low impact proposals are those whose financing doesn’t exceed 1/1000000?th of the NERV's treasury and are prioritized up to of little importance.
+I. Low impact proposals are those whose financing doesn’t exceed 1/1000000?th of the NERV's treasury and are prioritized up to of little importance.

-iI.Ordinary proposals are those whose financing is lower than 1/100000?th of the NERV's treasury or that are considered from useful or impactful.
+II.
+Ordinary proposals are those whose financing is lower than 1/100000?th of the NERV's treasury or that are considered from useful or impactful.

-Iii.Medium-impact proposals are those whose financing costs are greater than 1/10000?th of the NERV's treasury and whose priority is considered useful or impactful.
+III.
+Medium-impact proposals are those whose financing costs are greater than 1/10000?th of the NERV's treasury and whose priority is considered useful or impactful.

-Iv.High-impact proposals are considered to be all whose financing is greater than 1/1000?th of the NERV's treasury or whose priority is considered urgent.
+IV.
+High-impact proposals are considered to be all whose financing is greater than 1/1000?th of the NERV's treasury or whose priority is considered urgent.

 <p align="center">
 <b>( article 3-e )</b><br>
 Evaluation period
 </p>

-The proposal evaluation period is an evaluation period of 3 months (unless otherwise ruled by the statutes) in which the proposals are to be discussed amongst the DAO members and the various bodies before being officially inserted and accepted and implemented through the smart-contracts.
+The proposal evaluation period is an evaluation period of 3 months during which the proposals are to be discussed amongst the DAO members and the various bodies before being officially accepted and implemented through smart-contracts.

-I.The SEELE may, by simple consensus, shorten the evaluation time for a given bill to a period no shorter than 1 month, if it is considered necessary to make urgent decisions.
+I. The SEELE may, by simple consensus, shorten the evaluation time for a given bill to a period no shorter than 1 month, if it is considered necessary to make urgent decisions.

-iI.Analogously to the previous point, the evaluation time of a bill can be extended to a maximum of 1 year by the SEELE with simple majority consensus if it is considered necessary a more thorough study of the socio-economic impacts of the policy proposal, bill, or the capacity to execute accordingly is in question.
+II.
+Analogously to the previous point, the evaluation period of a proposal can be extended to a maximum of 1 year by the SEELE with simple majority consensus if it consideres necessary a more thorough study of the socio-economic impacts of the policy proposal or the capacity to execute accordingly is in question.

 ## Smart-contracts